mattiasvillani/MLcourse/README.md

 <img src="https://github.com/mattiasvillani/MLcourse/raw/main/Slides/Images/doctorIpadSmall.jpg" width="167">
 <img src="https://github.com/mattiasvillani/MLcourse/raw/main/Slides/Images/SelfDrivingCarSmall.jpg" width="178">
 </p>

 ---

-### Page is very much under construction.
-More material will be added until course starts.
-The course will be given over Zoom this year.
-The course will still be great!

-### Contents

-The course gives a overview of machine learning with a statistical core.
-It will be quite broad and cover:
-* Supervised learning
-* Unsupervised learning
-* Semi-supervised and active learning
+## Introduction and aims

+In this course you will learn how to formulate and organize solutions to practical machine learning problems, identify and estimate appropriate machine learning models for prediction and clustering, evaluate and select among different machine learning models and algorithms and implement machine learning models and algorithms in a programming language.

+The course gives you knowledge about machine learning that is used within marketing, finance, economics, textual analysis, digital humanities and social scienses.

+The course covers a number of machine learning methods with a focus on prediction.
+The course deals with supervised and unsupervised machine learning as well as semi-supervised and active learning.
+The course includes flexible regression and classification, regularization, methods for predictive model performance evaluation, Gaussian processes, clustering algorithms and mixture models.

 ---

-### Lecturers
+## Lecturers

 <img src="Misc/villanipic.jpg" width="100">\
 [Mattias Villani](https://mattiasvillani.com) \